purescript/purescript/INSTALL.md

 ## The "curses" library

-The PureScript REPL depends on the `curses` library (via the Haskell package `terminfo`).
+Prior to version vX.Y.Z __TODO: fill in when known__, the PureScript REPL depends on the `curses` library (via the Haskell package `terminfo`).
 If you are having difficulty running the compiler, it may be because the `curses` library is missing.
-This problem may appear as a `libtinfo`
+This problem may appear as a `libtinfo` error:
-error:
 ```
 error while loading shared libraries: libtinfo.so.5: cannot open shared object file: No such file or directory
 ```